Skip to Content

 To me, a wine tour through the Gibbston Valley is easily one of the best things to do in Queenstown.
 I love them so much I’ve actually done two!

-There are a few options for wine tours including some self-bike ride ones, however, the wineries aren’t that close together and if you want to drink a lot then this Hop-on Hop-off tour is the best way to go!
-This style of tour allows you to go at your own pace and enjoy each spot as long as desired because the bus circles back every 45mins.
-This $59 cost gives you access to tasting discounts and the sample fee is waived whenever you make a purchase.
+There are a few options for wine tours however, the wineries aren’t that close together and if you want to drink a lot then this hop-on hop-off tour is the best way to go!
+This style of tour allows you to go at your own pace and enjoy each spot as long as desired because the bus circles back every 45 minutes, so you could move quickly and hit 5 or 6 wineries, or take your time and enjoy just a few.
+While tasting fees aren’t included in this tour, it is only $65 NZD, which leaves room in the budget for your wine tastings!

 Where to stay in Queenstown